pnoom/bc-search/README.md

 target/archives-api-1.0-SNAPSHOT.jar`.
 Open a browser window, type `localhost:8011` into the address bar, and hit go.

-# Usage instructions
+## Usage instructions

 Try the following example search terms in the search bar:

-Cinderella
-KAR
-Uniformed soldiers
-Trotter
-Uganda
+Cinderella, KAR, Uniformed soldiers, Trotter, Uganda

 You should be met with a list of results.
 Click the name of a result to see its detail page.
 Click images to enlarge them, if present.
 Click the Back button in